bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

 Didja memorize all that?!?!?!

-Don't worry, if it makes your eyes glaze over, you're free to gloss over it.
+Don't worry, if it makes your eyes glaze over, you're free to ignore it.
 But the fact that I was able to write it down makes me more confident that our algebra is self-consistent, and we're not just waving our hands around saying crazy things.
 For instance, I reckon we could likely implement this algebra in software... hint hint...

-By the way, I have snuck in some new concepts!
+By the way, I snuck in some new concepts!
 Did you notice?

 For instance, there is now a board fragment `#`, which means "off the board".
 That is, whereas `.` means a square of the board, onto which a piece could be